Trent and Mersey Canal: History

 Wedgwood, intent on having a waterway connection to his potteries, managed to send his proposal to Parliament, with the help of two of his friends, Thomas Bentley and Erasmus Darwin.
 John Gilbert's plan for the "Grand Trunk" canal met opposition at the eastern end where, in Burton on Trent, the locals objected to the canal passing parallel to the upper Trent navigation.
 In 1764, Wedgwood managed to convince Gilbert to include the Potteries in his route.
 In 1766, Gilbert's plan was authorised by an Act of Parliament.
 Later that year, "[o]n July 26th a massive celebration was held in the Potteries where Josiah Wedgwood cut the first sod of soil.
 James Brindley was employed as engineer and work got under way."

 Six years before the complete opening of the Trent and Mersey Canal in 1771, Wedgwood built the factory village of Etruria on the outskirts of Stoke-on-Trent, close to the canal.
 By this time, much of the canal had been built towards Preston Brook.
 The only obstacle that still had to be tackled by the canal company was the hill at Kidsgrove, through which a tunnel was being dug.
 Up until 1777, pots had to be carried on the short journey from Etruria, over the top of Kidsgrove Hill, and to the other side, where the canal had been constructed to Preston Brook.

 On 15 January 1847 the Trent and Mersey Canal was acquired by the North Staffordshire Railway Company (NSR) under the North Staffordshire Railway (Pottery Line) Act 1846 (9 & 10 Vict. c. lxxxv).
 This was done to stifle the opposition of the canal company to the creation of the railway company.
 In particular, the NSR had plans for a railway from Stoke-on-Trent to Liverpool, however, this line was abandoned because of opposition from other rail interests.

 In 1891 the North Staffordshire Railway Company obtained statutory powers in the North Staffordshire Railway Act 1891 (54 & 55 Vict. c. xxxiv) to raise £400,000 to widen and improve the canal.
 By 1893 the section between the Anderton Boat Lift and Middlewich had been widened and deepened to allow an increase in the maximum tonnage of boats using this section to be increased from 30 tons to 60 tons.
 The basin at Middlewich was widened from 16 ft to 50 ft with the erection of a concrete wall and an extension to the wharfage.
-The canal was dredged by a Priestman-type steam dredger which removed between 80,000 and 100,000 tons.
+The canal was dredged by a Priestman-type steam dredger which removed between 80,000 and 100,000 LT.